opencadc/science-containers/docs/user-guide/interactive-sessions/launch-contributed.md

 The typical structure you'll encounter includes a navigation or menu area that provides access to the application's main features, a central content area where your work happens, and various panels or sidebars for configuration, file management, and tool access.
 Status information and feedback usually appear in designated areas that don't interfere with your primary workflow.

 ### Integrating with CANFAR Storage

+!!! warning "Persistence Reminder"
+    Save important results to `/arc/projects/` or `/arc/home/`.
+Temporary paths and in-app caches may not persist after the session ends.

 One of the most powerful aspects of contributed applications is their seamless integration with CANFAR's storage infrastructure.
 Your applications can directly access your project data through `/arc/projects/yourproject/`, your personal files via `/arc/home/yourusername/`, and temporary processing space in `/scratch/`.
 This integration means you can move fluidly between different types of sessions and applications while maintaining access to the same data.